SystemRDL/PeakRDL/docs/for-devs/importer-plugin.rst

 to interpret.
 This page describes how you can implement an extension that PeakRDL will automatically discover and use when interpreting its input files.

-Similar to an exporter, any importer you make shall be an installable Python package.
+FIXME: Similar to an exporter, any importer you make shall be an installable Python package.
 See `Python's packaging guide <https://packaging.python.org>`_ for more details on how to do this.